The defining characteristic of Darwinism is the mechanism of natural selection.

 Evolutionist: Again, I’m afraid that your point eludes me.
 Even if I admit that there is more going on than just birds eating light-colored moths, there is not less than that going on!
 Birds are indeed eating mostly light-colored moths.
-But what I do hear you saying is that the environment does impinge on the statistical distributions over time, and that is all we evolutionists are saying!
+And so environmental pressure is indeed affecting trait-distribution, which is all that I am saying that “natural selection” is.
+And, oddly what I do hear you saying is that the environment does impinge on the statistical distributions over time, and that is all we evolutionists are saying!
 So, we appear to agree that the environment affects the distribution of particular traits.
 But that is exactly what we mean by natural selection, indeed by evolution!
 That is all of the causal mechanism we are trying to describe.

 Evolutionist: That is a really uncharitable way of casting the situation.
 Actually, we have always said that any genetic distribution change is statistically significant!
-And, in fact, we have always said that natural selection “nudges” rather than “determines” the selection process.
-And the process of evolution itself is painstakingly slow.
+And, in fact, we have always said that natural selection “nudges” rather than “determines” the process of lasting genetic change.
+And the process of genetic change itself is painstakingly slow.
 So, of course we get excited when we see such a perfect example of the process and one that happens right before our eyes in a very short time slice!
 The way you are interpreting it, however, is, flatly, ridiculous!

 Creationist: You are still not seeing the point, so I’ll put it in the form a question: What is “natural selection” or “survival of the fittest?”
 Do not tell me, “Well, it is a change in the distribution…, blah, blah, blah.”
 You are there talking about the effects… what you have observed after a series of events.
 I am asking what caused the events, what is the causal power of natural selection.